61,000 SQ. FT. OF POSSIBILITIES

 Making STEM Visible

 For many, STEM fields can feel inaccessible.
 And oftentimes, work in STEM happens behind closed doors, with no hope of sparking curiosity in students reluctant to explore new subjects.
-In the MSB Expansion, STEM is made visible and accessible for the UM-Flint community.
+In the MSB Expansion, STEM is made visible and accessible to the UM-Flint community.

 As part of the building project, UM-Flint’s Circle Drive is reimagined, with the Expansion creating a pathway into campus from the Mill Street Parking Ramp.
 Additional green spaces and an outdoor laboratory make the Expansion a hub for campus activities—and put STEM in the minds of both students and campus visitors.

 Once inside the building, laboratories feature large windows that serve to exhibit the discoveries being made rather than shutting them away.